helidon-io/helidon/docs/se/cors.md

 ## API

-### Using the Config-only Approach
+### Config-only

-If you add the `io.helidon.webserver:helidon-webserver-cors` Maven artifact to your project you do not have to add any CORS-specific code to your application to implement CORS.
+If you add `io.helidon.webserver:helidon-webserver-cors` to your project you do not have to add any CORS-specific code to your application to implement CORS.

 Express the CORS behavior you want in configuration, associating path patterns with the CORS settings you want to apply to the matching paths.

 See the [configuration](#configuration) section below for more information.

-### Adding Code to Include CORS in WebServer
+### Programmatic

 The Helidon SE CORS API provides two key classes that you use in your
 application: